Guruprasad21002001/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

-## Algorithm
+## Algorithm:
-1.Import the standard libraries.
+1. Import the standard libraries.
-2.Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.
+2. Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.
-3.Import LabelEncoder and encode the dataset.
+3. Import LabelEncoder and encode the dataset.
-4.Import LogisticRegression from sklearn and apply the model on the dataset.
+4. Import LogisticRegression from sklearn and apply the model on the dataset.
-5.Predict the values of array.
+5. Predict the values of array.
-6.Calculate the accuracy, confusi
+6. Calculate the accuracy, confusi

 ## Program:
 ```